tanema/gob/README.md

 Gob will help you start and manage your go project.
 It will

  * set the GOPATH to the root of the project when you cd into the project.
- * with the GOPATH set to the project, you can easily commit your library to source control.
+ * with the GOPATH set to the project, you can easily commit your project libraries to source control.
- * add a gitignore to a new project.
+ * add a go specific gitignore to a new project.

 Reveler will do all that and more.
 It will create a new project, get revel, build it and set the GOPATH.